Before requesting an exercise request

-If you were assigned early on a spread and your long leg expires today then the long option will auto-exercise as long as it expires $0.01 or more ITM.
+If you were assigned early on a spread and your long leg expires today, the long option will auto-exercise as long as it expires $0.01 or more ITM.
 To learn when options exercise automatically, please click here.
 Additionally, you may perform a covered stock order to get rid of the assignment.

 Can your account handle the exercise?

 Your account must have enough buying power to handle an early exercise request.
 For example, if you have a $500 cash or margin account and you are long a $50-strike call, then you would not be able to submit an early exercise request.
-Although you were able to purchase a call, an early exercise request would convert the long $50-strike call into $5,000 worth of stock.
+Although you could purchase a call, an early exercise request would convert the long $50-strike call into $5,000 worth of stock.
 Your only option would be to sell the call.
 However, if your account has sufficient buying power, then you may submit an exercise request.

 How do I submit an exercise request?

-Email our Trade Desk before 3:30 PM Central
+Reach out to our Trade Desk before 3:30 PM Central